 The Chrysanthemum genus contains around thirty species; these are mainly perennials.
-They belong to the family Asteraceae, a family that contains 477 genera.
+They belong to the family Asteraceae (Compositae), a family that contains 477 genera.
 Some of the closely related family members include: Yarrow (Achillea), Aster (Aster) and, Daisy (Bellis).

 If planning to grow annual Chrysanthemums outside from seeds, then they should be sown at a depth of 3mm into a sunny area of the garden that has good drainage before the last frost of spring.

 If you plan to grow Chrysanthemum plants indoors first then the process should be started about 2 months before you plan to transplant the seedlings outdoors (generally after the last frost of spring).